Nova Scotia Indigenous Tourism Enterprise Network

 This conference and the discussions leading up to hosting this major Indigenous tourism event were the beginnings of what would be the first steps towards formulating a plan of action for the development of the Provincial Indigenous tourism body for Nova Scotia’s Indigenous communities.

-These roles have really allowed Mr. Bernard to gain valuable insight into the potential impact that cultural indigenous tourism can have on the socio-economic planning and opportunities for Indigenous communities and people across Canada and the world.
+These roles have really allowed Mr. Bernard and the NSITEN Board of Directors to gain valuable insight into the potential impact that cultural indigenous tourism can have on the socio-economic planning and opportunities for Indigenous communities and people across Canada and the world.

 “Visitors to Atlantic Canada are excited to explore our coast and experience the rich landscapes that we’re proud to call home.